Last updated September 5th, 2022.

 Ships traveling through the Strait of Malacca are bound to every single corner of the globe.
 Yet Malaysia only must look nearby to find willing buyers for its export products.

-Myanmar, formerly known as Burma, is strategically located directly between India and China – the world’s two most populous nations.
+Myanmar, formerly known as Burma, is placed directly between India and China – the world’s two most populous nations.

-The past 50 years have not been kind to Myanmar though.
-While ranking among Asia’s richest countries back in the early 20th century, a military dictatorship took over in 1962.
-The Burmese economy quickly turned to ruin during the following years.
+The past 50 years haven’t been kind to Myanmar though.
+While ranking among Asia’s wealthiest economies back in the early 20th century, a military dictatorship took over in 1962.
+Burmese society quickly turned to ruin throughout the following years.

 Myanmar only started opening its economy up to foreign investors recently.
 As a a result from extensive reforms that began back in 2010, they now have a stock market and laws permitting foreign property ownership.

-Well, it’s slightly more complicated than that.
-The Myanmar stock exchange has only five listed companies while zero condos have actually been built under the condominium act yet.
+Well actually, it’s more complicated than that.
+The Myanmar stock exchange has only five listed companies while no buildings have been constructed under the condominium act yet.

 Time will tell whether Myanmar can get its act together or not.
-But if they’re able to pull things off, geography will aid any resulting economic boom in Myanmar.
+But if they’re able to pull things off, its ideal geography will aid any resulting economic boom in Myanmar.

 You may be surprised to see Laos on our list considering it’s landlocked.
 They can’t easily grow their economy by manufacturing and exporting products.

 However, Laos also shares borders with more nations than anywhere else in Southeast Asia – five to be precise.
-And China is one of those countries too.
+And China is one of those places too.

-As such, Laos boasts unique potential despite its full reliance on Thailand, Vietnam and other nearby foreign ports for shipping.
-It’s a great example of how one negative factor doesn’t ruin everything.
+As such, Laos boasts unique prospects despite its full reliance on Thailand, Vietnam and other nearby foreign ports for shipping.
+It’s a great example of how a single negative factor doesn’t necessarily ruin everything.

-Because of its strategic location, Laos could become a major Southeast Asian railway hub – a potentially huge source of income for this tiny economy of 7 million people.
+Because it’s a such strategically located country, Laos could become a Southeast Asian railway hub – a potentially huge source of income for this tiny economy of 7 million people.

 Predicting the whims of global financial markets is difficult.
 Geography and demographic trends provide natural (and often irreversible) advantages though.
-They can help offer a glimpse into any country’s future prospects.
+They can help offer a glimpse into any nation’s future prospects.